pearofducks/rollup-plugin-dev/README.md

 example: `dev({ proxy: { '/v3/*': 'https://polyfill.io/' } })`<br>
 example: `dev({ proxy: { '/v3/*': ['https://polyfill.io/', { https: true }] } })`<br>
 default: `undefined`<br>

-notes: the value for a proxy can be either a string, or an array specifying the two arguments for [koa-better-http-proxy](https://github.com/nsimmons/koa-better-http-proxy#usage)
+_the value for a proxy can be either a string, or an array specifying the two arguments for [koa-better-http-proxy](https://github.com/nsimmons/koa-better-http-proxy#usage)_

 #### spa